 The bill provides that juvenile records deemed confidential and exempt under the provisions of s.
-943.053, F.S., which are released by the sheriff, DOC, or DJJ to private entities under contract with each entity retain their confidential status upon release to these private entities.
+943.053, F.S., which are released by the sheriff, DOC, or DJJ to private entities under contract with each entity, retain their confidential status upon such release.

-The bill repeals all new public records exemptions provided for in the bill on October 2, 2020, unless reviewed and saved from repeal by the Legislature.
-It also provides a statement of public necessity as required by the State Constitution.23
+The bill repeals all new public records exemptions provided for in the bill on October 2, 2021, unless reviewed and saved from repeal by the Legislature.
+It also provides a statement of public necessity as required by the State Constitution.26